Before

 ‘OK,’ he said.
 ‘Keep everything skin deep.
 Nobody gets hurt.’

-Becky nodded, reached into the top of her left boot.
-Pulled out a flick knife.
-Placed it between her legs.
-He heard a click.
-Saw cold steel shoot upwards.
-‘In case you’re wrong and you need to intimidate men, you might need this.’
+Becky nodded and reached into the top of her left boot.
+She pulled out a flick knife and placed it between her legs.
+He heard a click, saw cold steel shoot upwards.
+‘In case you’re wrong and you need to intimidate men.’

 ‘What about you?’